dashohoxha/killercoda-scenarios/docker-scripts/wordpress/step2.md

    `cat ../wsproxy/sites-enabled/site1.example.org.conf`{{execute}}

-   Initializing a site with `ds site init <domain>` not only creates a directory for this site, but also creates the necessary virtual domain configurations for it on the containers **wsproxy** and **wordpress1** (the current container).
+   Initializing a site with `ds site init <domain>` not only creates a directory for this site, but also creates the necessary VirtualHost configurations for it on the containers **wsproxy** and **wordpress1** (the current container).
 It also gets a free SSL certificate from LetsEncrypt for this site/domain.